 It’s easy enough to understand why Idris Elba would choose to make “Yardie” for his directorial debut.
 For one thing, it’s the kind of story that seems pretty hard to mess up: Adapted from Victor Headley’s 1992 novel of the same name, “Yardie” is a nuts-and-bolts revenge saga about a young Jamaican kid who survives the gang warfare in his home country, grows up to be a low-level hood, and then traffics a brick of coke to London with the ulterior motive of finding the man who killed his brother.
 Borrowing heavily from the likes of “City of God,” “Goodfellas,” and “Layer Cake,” it’s a premise so familiar that even a first-time filmmaker should be able to wrangle it into decent shape.
 And yet…

 And yet it’s hard to understand virtually anything else about “Yardie.”
 Literally.
-This flat and formulaic crime yarn has all sorts of flaws — woefully under-developed characters, a stilted pace, dull bursts of violence, and so on — but all of those problems pale in comparison to the fact that roughly 40% of the movie is unintelligible.
-A critic is never proud to admit this kind of thing (and this critic consulted with several others to make sure that it wasn’t just an individual problem), but it’s extremely, needlessly difficult for untrained ears to parse the Jamaican accents in this movie.
-And when the action moves to the U.K. for the last two-thirds of the film, this issue only gets worse.
+This flat and formulaic crime yarn has all sorts of flaws — woefully under-developed characters, a stilted pace, dull bursts of violence, and so on — but all of those problems pale in comparison to the fact that much of the movie could prove unintelligible to some audiences.
+A critic is never proud to admit this kind of thing, (and this critic consulted with several others to make sure that it wasn’t just an individual problem), but it’s extremely difficult for untrained ears to parse the film’s Jamaican accents at the speed Elba requires.

 The good news, of course, is that this is a pretty easy problem to solve.
 The bad news is that solving it would only go so far; using subtitles to clarify Brock Norman Brock’s screenplay might only reinforce how generic this adaptation really is.